Heine Brothers'

 Heine Brothers' is a coffee roaster and coffee shop chain founded in 1994 by Gary Heine and Mike Mays in Louisville, Kentucky.
-Mike Mays is a President now.
+Mays is President of the company.

 The company has 200-300 employees.

 History

 The first Heine Brothers' shop was opened in the Highlands neighborhood in Louisville in 1994.

 The company became "100% Fair-Trade & Organic" in 2002.

 In 2011, co-founder Mays bought out Heine's interests in the company and merged it with Vint, a local coffee shop chain.
-Today, the company operates 18 Heine Brothers' coffee shops within Kentucky and Southern Indiana.
+Today, the company operates 16 Heine Brothers' coffee shops within Kentucky and Southern Indiana.

 In 1999, Heine Brothers' became a founding member of Cooperative Coffees, Inc., an importer of fairly traded and organically grown green coffee operating in the United States and Canada.

 In early 2015, in a partnership with Forecastle Foundation and Whole Foods Market, Heine Brothers' created "Kentucky Dream", a fair trade coffee blend benefiting conservation efforts.

 In November 2016, the company relocated its roasting facilities and headquarters to Louisville's Portland neighborhood.

 In August 2017, Heine Brothers' partnered with WDRB, a local, Fox-affiliated television station, to distribute eclipse glasses for the solar eclipse of August 21, 2017.
 Funds raised from the promotion, totaling $50,702, were donated to the Louisville Science Center.

 In 2021, the company expanded with one more shop in Valley Station.

-On May 10, 2022 several Heine Brothers workers announced their intention to form a union.
+On May 10, 2022, several Heine Brothers workers announced their intention to form a union.
+On March 17, 2023, the workers' union ratified their first collective bargaining agreement with the company.

 Production

-Currently, the company's products are made in Central America (Dominican Republic, Mexico, Guatemala, Nicaragua), South America (Colombia, Peru, Bolivia), Africa (Ethiopia), Indonesia (Sumatra, East Timor).
+Currently, the company's coffee offerings are grown and exported by farmer-owned cooperatives in Central America (Dominican Republic, Mexico, Guatemala, Nicaragua), South America (Colombia, Peru, Bolivia), Africa (Ethiopia), Indonesia (Sumatra, East Timor).